bazylip/automatics-basics/README.md

-# automatics-basics
+# control-theory-basics
-Automatics course taken on the university
+Control theory course taken on the university